 How we use your information

-This privacy notice tells you what to expect when the Environmental Quality Mark CIC collects personal information.
+This privacy notice tells you what to expect when the Environmental Quality Mark CIC collects personal information through websites and online tools including the main EQM website, the audit tools for Peak District EQM and Staffordshire EQM and the SBEN Carbon Tracker tool.
 It applies to information we collect about:

 - people and companies who use our services; and